Code-Institute-Submissions/story-chain/README.md

 * As a user, I want to be able to delete my account.

 ### Site owner goals ###
-* To have an appealing website that writes use to write stories.
+* To have an appealing website that enables people to write stories.
 * To have a great functionality so the user feels like this website enables them to practice writing or just enjoy reading what other user have wrote.
 * To make the website more personal, by having everything the user has written, be on display on their profile page.

 ## User Requirements and Expectations
 ### Requirements ###
-* Easy to navigate by using the few buttons
+* Easy to navigate by using buttons
 * Appealing profile page with a functional overview
 * Easy way to add a a new story
 * Easy way to add onto an existing story